Links Fun Stuff Graphics Chessmaster

 And I don't get around how you get around

 Which meaning is intended in the song Don't Let's Start?
-Is the narrator speaking to a lover, or a teenage daughter?
-Its TMBW interps page records years of disagreement, and there is no "word of god" answer.
+Is the narrator speaking to a lover or a teenage daughter?
+Its TMBW interps record years of people arguing one way or the other, and there is no "word of god" answer.

-A romantic reading would be unusually gender-asymmetrical for Linnell's writing (imagine how you might interpret a line about "my precious little boy" in a song sung by a woman).
-Not only is this ambiguous, it's not clear if it's meant to be ambiguous, or simply an artefact of Linnell's writing style.
+A romantic reading would be unusually gender-asymmetrical for Linnell's writing (think how you might interpret a line about "my precious little boy" in a song sung by a woman).
+Not only is this ambiguous, it's not clear if it's meant to be ambiguous.

 The parking lot fills around Toys-Я-Us